RalphHenryDominisac-AWS/Weather-Dashboard-S3/README.md

 Before setting up the application, ensure the following:

--Python 3.x installed on your machine.
+- Python 3.x installed on your machine.
--An AWS account with appropriate access credentials.
+- An AWS account with appropriate access credentials.
--A valid OpenWeather API key.
+- A valid OpenWeather API key.
--AWS CLI installed and configured (optional for manual configuration).
+- AWS CLI installed and configured (optional for manual configuration).

 ## Setup